top of page

 MEDICINE

-Total time on medicine rotations comprises three rotations in each of the first two years, plus three weeks of NARC in the first and third year.
-The rotation is primarily inpatient, with the exception of a partial day of continuity clinic each a week.
+Residents spend three rotations in each of the first two years on inpatient medicine, along with three weeks of NARC in the first and third years.
+Aside from a partial day of continuity clinic each week, this is primarily an inpatient experience.

 INTENSIVE CARE

-Common diagnoses managed include sepsis, trauma, acute MI, pancreatitis, diabetic ketoacidosis, and more.
-The procedural training is superb, and residents leave the rotation comfortable dealing with acute illness.
-Residents serve as the point of communication between the medical team and the patients and families, developing their skills in critical health care decision-making and end-of-life discussions.
+Residents manage a range of diagnoses, including sepsis, trauma, acute MI, pancreatitis, and diabetic ketoacidosis.
+The procedural training is exceptional, and by the end of the rotation, residents are well-prepared to handle acute illness with confidence.
+Serving as the primary point of communication between the medical team and patients' families, residents also hone their skills in critical decision-making and end-of-life discussions.

 EMERGENCY MEDICINE

-The experience culminates with the PGY-3 "Night ER Doctor" rotation, a 3-week block in which the resident is the primary ER physician under the supervision of an in-house attending.
+PGY-1 residents complete a 3-week night-float block, working alongside PGY-3s to build foundational skills.
+PGY-2s take on a dedicated daytime ER block, gaining additional confidence in preparation for their senior responsibilities.
+The experience culminates with the PGY-3 "Night ER Doctor" rotation, a 3-week block where the resident functions as the primary ER physician under the supervision of an in-house attending, enhancing leadership and decision-making abilities.

 OBSTETRICS AND WOMEN'S HEALTH

-PGY-1 and PGY-2 residents do 6 weeks each of the OB-Gyn and Couplet Care rotation, while PGY-3 residents do a 3 week block as chief of service.
-PGY-2s and PGY-3s each do a week and a half of night float coverage for the service.
+PGY-1 and PGY-2 residents complete 6-week OB-Gyn and Couplet Care rotations, while PGY-3 residents serve a 3-week block as chief of service.
+PGY-2 and PGY-3 residents also provide 1.5 weeks of night float coverage for the service.

 PEDIATRICS

-Residents gain exposure to well child care, developmental assessments, sports participation physicals, adolescent medicine, and parent education.
-Subspecialists from Los Angeles come to Ventura to provide care closer to the patients' homes, allowing residents exposure to a broad array of pathology.
-In addition, there is a robust pediatric population in our continuity clinic, and pediatricians are present a few days a week to provide supervision to residents seeing their own patients.
+Residents gain exposure to well-child care, developmental assessments, sports participation physicals, adolescent medicine, and parent education.
+Subspecialists from Los Angeles provide care locally, giving residents exposure to a diverse array of pediatric pathology without needing to leave Ventura.
+Additionally, the robust pediatric population in our continuity clinic offers ongoing experience, with pediatricians present a few days a week to supervise residents managing their own patient panels.

-There is one block of this rotation in each of the PGY-1 and PGY-2 years, and two blocks in PGY-3.
+Residents complete one block of pediatrics in each of the PGY-1 and PGY-2 years, and two blocks in PGY-3, ensuring comprehensive training in pediatric medicine.

 SURGERY

-Many diseases encountered in family medicine are best treated with surgical interventions.
-Our residents are the primary surgery residents when on service.
-On call days, the resident takes all surgical admits, scrubs in on emergent surgical cases and runs trauma codes.
-Residents handle postoperative care for general surgery, neurosurgery, bariatrics, urology, and trauma patients.
-Midlevel providers help to decompress the resident rounding load.
-Outpatient surgical experiences include plastics, urology, ENT, wound care, and a "lump & bump" clinic for office-based surgical procedures.
+We recognize that many conditions encountered in family medicine are best treated with surgical interventions, and our residents take on the role of primary surgery residents while on service.
+On call days, residents manage all surgical admissions, scrub in on emergent cases, and lead trauma codes.
+They also provide postoperative care for general surgery, neurosurgery, bariatrics, urology, and trauma patients, with midlevel providers assisting to ease the rounding load.

-We believe that family physicians need to be well-versed in handling surgical diseases.
-Our surgeons are approachable and enjoy teaching family medicine residents.
-Residents become comfortable with a wide range of pathology including trauma, cholecystitis, thyroid nodules, breast lumps, appendicitis, bowel obstruction, lower GI bleeding, lymphadenopathy, subcutaneous masses, and others.
+Outpatient surgical training includes rotations in plastics, urology, ENT, wound care, and a "lump & bump" clinic for office-based procedures.
+We believe that family physicians should be well-equipped to manage surgical diseases, and our approachable surgeons take pride in teaching our family medicine residents.
+During the rotation, residents gain confidence managing a wide variety of conditions, including trauma, cholecystitis, thyroid nodules, breast lumps, appendicitis, bowel obstruction, lower GI bleeding, lymphadenopathy, subcutaneous masses, and more.

 ORTHOPEDICS AND SPORTS MEDICINE